xeger/post-step-action/README.md

       - uses: xeger/post-step-action@main
         with:
           post: |
-            echo "Goodbye, and thanks for all the fish."
+            echo "So long, and thanks for all the fish."
       - run: |
           echo "Far out in the uncharted backwaters of the unfashionable end of the western spiral arm of the Galaxy lies a small unregarded yellow sun."
 ```